 - ¼ cup water + more as needed

 - 1 tablespoon ghee or olive oil

-- While the dough is resting, combine the veal and turkey with the onions, tomatoes, cilantro, ginger, curry, tumeric, nutmeg, and chile peppers.
+- While the dough is resting, combine the veal, turkey, onions, tomatoes, cilantro, ginger, curry powder, turmeric, nutmeg, and chile peppers in a bowl.
 Use your hands to mix everything thoroughly.
 Chill the filling mixture in the refrigerator for 30 minutes.

-- When the dough is softened, dust a counter top with flour and knead out the dough.
+- When the dough has softened, dust a countertop with flour and knead the dough again.
 Split the dough into 8 evenly sized dough balls.
-Roll out each dough ball with a pin, making the edges thinner than the center.
+Roll out each dough ball with a rolling pin, making the edges thinner than the center.

-- Measure out 1-2 tablespoons of the meat filling on to the center of each wrapper.
+- Measure out 1-2 tablespoons of the meat filling onto the center of each wrapper.
 Fold the edges together in the center above the meat.
-Seal with a brush of water along the edges and pinch closed.
+Seal the momos with a brush of water along the edges and pinch them closed.

-- Serve alongside a heaping plate of chicken biryani and naan.
+- Serve the momos alongside a heaping plate of chicken biryani and naan.
 Enjoy!